julius-alexander/rush-cli-source/README.md

   `echo 123 > target.txt target2.txt` is not allowed, since there are two args to the right of the redirection symbol
 - parallel commands run independently of each other, so it is possible for one command to succeed and another to fail for example: `pwd & not_a_command` will return the current working directory, AND the message "An error has occurred"

+## TODO

+- Replace IMPOSSIBLE_STRING with dynamic memory management:
+  Though there are no known sources of memory leaks, and this program only shows as using 1.0MB, there is no dynamic allocation or reallocation of structures (everything is statically allocated to meet all possible maximum values).
+This means that a LOT of memory is not being used on average if the user does not regularly input the maximum buffer size of 255 chars